matthewdlang18/strava/README.md

 ## 🚀 Deployment

-This application supports multiple deployment platforms:
+This application supports multiple deployment platforms.
+The GitHub Actions workflows have been optimized to use Yarn (which the frontend uses) instead of npm, fixing caching issues.

 ### GitHub Container Registry (Automatic)